 Now plot the resulting data with logarithmic scales and verify that it follows a Michaelis-Menten characteristic (again).
-You should find that the half of the maximal turnover is reached with $k{\text{off}}(\text{QH2}) \approx 6 \text{ s}^{-1}$ which is about one order of magnitude slower than the optimized value.
-This optimized value is thus just not throughput limiting.
+You should find that half of the maximal turnover is reached with $k{off}(QH2) \approx 6 \text{ s}^{-1}$ which is about one order of magnitude slower than the optimized value.
+This optimized value is thus just high enough to not be throughput limiting.
 Can you identify which reaction limits the turnover in the current parametrization?

 Similar scans could now be performed for the other proteins under steady state conditions or with the flash setup from above.
-Then one finds that for different dynamic scenarios different parameters are important
+Then one finds that for different dynamic scenarios different parameters are important.